Disease Guide ·Ear Hematoma ·2026

 3Why does my dog keep getting ear hematomas?

-Recurring ear hematomas usually mean the underlying cause hasn't been resolved.
-Chronic ear infections, environmental allergies, food allergies, or ear mites cause ongoing head shaking and ear scratching that re-rupture blood vessels.
-Your vet needs to identify and treat the root cause — not just the hematoma.
-Allergy testing, dietary trials, and long-term ear management may be needed to break the cycle.
+The underlying cause hasn't been resolved.
+Chronic infections, allergies, or mites cause ongoing head shaking that re-ruptures vessels.
+Treat the root cause, not just the hematoma.
+Allergy testing, dietary trials, and long-term management needed.

 4Can I drain my dog's ear hematoma at home?